Scalable PAC-Bayesian Meta-Learning via the PAC-Optimal Hyper-Posterior: From Theory to Practice: Related work

 In this paper, we also study a setting where the prior is acquired in a data-driven manner.
 However, while data-dependent priors aretypciallyadjusted to the current learning task, we consider priors that are meta-learned froma set ofrelated learning tasks.
 In that, we build on previous work that studies meta-learning in the PAC-Bayesian framework\citep{pentina2014pac, amit2017meta, farid2021generalization, liu2021statistical}.However, their PAC-Bayesian generalization boundsfor meta-learningonly consider bounded loss functions.
 Moreimportantly, theyare hard to optimize as they leave both the hyper-posterior and posterior unspecified, leading to difficultbi-leveloptimization problems.
 In contrast, our bounds also hold for unbounded losses and yield a tractable meta-learning objective without the reliance onbi-leveloptimization.

 \citet{ding2021bridging} tailor our bounds (originally introduced in \citet{rothfuss2020pacoh}) to the few-shot meta-learning setting where the number of samples per task during the meta-learning stage is much larger than for inference on the target task.
 Thereby, they are able to connect popular meta-learning approaches such as MAML \citep{finn2017model} and Reptile \citep{nichol2018firstorder} to the PAC-Bayesian meta-learning setting which is discussed in this paper.
 Further extension work provides tighter bounds based on the proof techniques of \citet{catoni2007pac}.
 However, these bounds no longer admit a closed-form hyper-posterior and do not translate into improved algorithms.
-Finally, \citet{guan2022fast} presents a generic PAC-Bayesian meta-learning bound that unifies many of the mentioned meta-learning bounds, including ours.
+Finally, \citet{guan2022fast} present a generic PAC-Bayesian meta-learning bound that unifies many of the mentioned meta-learning bounds, including ours.

 Other work that theoretically studies generalization in meta-learning uses covering number arguments to obtain uniform generalization boundsfor meta-learningover families of hypothesis spaces \citep{baxter2000model, maurer2005algorithmic}.
 Since such approaches translate into meta-learning hypothesis spaces, it is hard to convey probabilities and uncertainties from themeta-levellearner to the base learner.
-On the other hand, our PAC-Bayesian approachlearnsprior distributions over learning hypotheses, thus, giving us a natural way to also improve the uncertainty estimates of downstream predictions.
+In contrast, our PAC-Bayesian approachlearnsprior distributions over learning hypotheses, thus, giving us a natural way to also improve the uncertainty estimates of downstream predictions.

 \looseness -1 A recent line of work presents information-theoreticgeneralization bounds for meta-learning\citep{chen2021generalization, jose2021information2, rezazadeh2021conditional, Jose2022InformationTheoreticAO}.
 Unlike our PAC-Bayesian bounds which are high-probability worst-case guarantees overmeta-learning tasks and data, such information-theoretic arguments depend on the task and per-task data distributions as well as the particularities ofthe meta-learningalgorithm.